This tour begins in Ireland’s capital city, Dublin, known for its bustling streets, welcoming atmosphere and rich history.

 Day 8.
 Derry – Giant’s Causeway – Belfast

 This morning we travel to Derry City on the banks of the River Foyle.
-Derry City was founded in 546 AD and still retains its 17C walls.
+Derry City was founded in 546 AD and still retains its 17th century walls.
 We will see the new Derry Peace Bridge over the River Foyle.
-This 235-metre-long pedestrian bridge opened in 2011 and bridges a 400-year-old physical and political gap between two sides of a once divided community.
+This 235 metre long pedestrian bridge opened in 2011 and bridges a 400 year old physical and political gap between two sides of a once divided community.

 We continue to Limavady where we begin our journey along the Antrim Coast Road Drive.
 Sit back and enjoy the stunning scenery of crashing waves, sandy beaches and busy seaside villages.